TodePond/Pondiverse/learn/readme.md

 <h1><a href="/" class="breadcrumb">Pondiverse</a> - Learn</h1>

+This page contains guides on how to build things for the pondiverse.

+For full reference of the pondiverse script, read the [reference](/reference/).\
+For an example of a pondiverse tool, check out the basic [tool](/tool/).

 ## Connect your tool to the pondiverse

 Import the pondiverse script and run the `addPondiverseButton` function somewhere in your tool's code.